Ixrec/NineSolsArchipelagoRandomizer/README.md

 ## Status

-In Development (as of January 2024).
+In Development (as of March 2024).

 Nothing playable yet.
 Expect it to be a few months before we get a playable release.